How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Discussion

 \subsection{The virtue of our theoretical framework}

 There is a trade-off between generality and predictive power.
 General theories tend to lack precision or predictive power.
-However, our theory is an example of a general postulate, swap distance minimization, that has very precise implications that follows combining the permutohedron for S, O and V (Figure \ref{fig:permutohedron} and the minimum $\averageswapdistance$ configurations (Figure \ref{fig:optimal_probability_arrangement} top).
+However, our theory is an example of a general postulate, swap distance minimization, that has very precise implications that follows combining the permutohedron for S, O and V (\cref{fig:permutohedron} and the minimum $\averageswapdistance$ configurations (\cref{fig:optimal_probability_arrangement} (a) and (b)).
 If the most likely order is SOV, the prediction about the probabilities of each order is one of the following

 If the most likely order is SVO, the prediction is one of the following